ALEX00100alex/Horiseon-Project-3/README.md

 ## Background

-This is a company website for Horiseon, a marketing company which does the following:
+This is a website for Horiseon, a marketing company which does the following:
 1. Search Engine Optimization
 2. Online Reputation Management
 3. Social Media Marketing